Llandyssil: Quoiting

 Playing quoits was a widespread pastime in many rural areas.
-It had largely died in much of England by the 2nd World War, but after the War enjoyed a revival in Mid-Wales, when the quoits were made by a light engineering company in Newtown.
-In Llandyssil the “Old” or Long quoits rules were followed.
-The quoits court was moved to behind the Upper House Public House by 1983, when an international game was played between Wales and Scotland.
-The Welsh team was captained by Glyn Owen of Llandyssil, and other village players were Les Owen and George Mills.
-The Welsh team lost to Scotland.
-In the 1991 International match at Llandyssil, when Les Owen was in the team, Wales convincingly beat Scotland 252 to 83.
+It had largely died in much of England by the Second World War, but after the War enjoyed a revival in Mid-Wales, when the quoits were made by a light engineering company in Newtown.
+In Llandyssil the 'old' or 'long' quoits rules were followed.
+The quoits court was moved to behind the Upper House pub by 1983, where Wales beat Scotland in an international match.
+In a 1991 international match at Llandyssil, Wales convincingly beat Scotland 252 to 83.
 The last championship match was held at Llandyssil in 2003, after which the court was closed.
-It is to be hoped that the sport might be revived in Llandyssil in the future.

-Sheep Dog Trials
+Sheep dog trials

-The 2012 Welsh National Sheep Dog Trials were held on the field by Llandyssil bridge at Henfron, Llandyssil, between 19 and 21 July 2012.
+The 2012 Welsh National Sheep Dog Trials were held on the field by the bridge at Henfron, Llandyssil, between 19 and 21 July 2012.